| 55th meeting of the European Financial Markets Lawyers Group AGENDA

 Documents:

-Background: This set of global principles (ethics, governance, information sharing, execution, risk management and compliance, confirmation and settlement process) promotes the integrity and effective functioning of the wholesale foreign exchange market.
+4. Briefing on the development of a Global Code of Conduct for foreign exchange markets Presenter: ECB staff from the market operations area Background: This set of global principles (ethics, governance, information sharing, execution, risk management and compliance, confirmation and settlement process) promotes the integrity and effective functioning of the wholesale foreign exchange market.
 The Global Code is being developed by a partnership between central banks and market participants from 16 jurisdictions.
 The Global Code does not impose legal or regulatory obligations on market participants nor does it substitute for regulation, but rather it is intended to serve as a supplement to any and all local laws, rules, and regulation by identifying global good practices and processes.
 The Governors of the BIS Economic Consultative Committee endorsed the Code, the first part of which has been published on 26 May 2016.
 The adherence framework for the Code – along with the parts currently under development – will be published in May 2017.

 Action point to consider: Point for information.